-Getting into the Sport: Started sailing at age 7, drawn by her family’s love for the ocean… Outside Interests: Earned her Bachelor of Commerce in Marketing Management at the University of Guelph in 2017… Supports the activities of Believe Initiative, Fast and Female, and Broadreach Foundation for Youth Leaders… Enjoys cooking and anything associated with food…
+Getting into the Sport: Started sailing at age 7, drawn by her family’s love for the ocean… Growing up in Barbados allowed her to sail year round… Older brother Greg Douglas is a two-time Olympian in sailing who represented Barbados at Beijing 2008 and Canada at London 2012… Outside Interests: Earned her Bachelor of Commerce in Marketing Management at the University of Guelph in 2017… Ambassador for Fast and Female… Enjoys water activities (swimming, snorkeling, leisure sailing), cooking and anything associated with food… Odds and Ends: Never has green lines on her boat because they represent land and are considered bad luck…

 Notable International Results